Michael Omoke

 Founded ACT: New Nordic Voices

 Company leadership and artistic direction.
-Debut production: The Merchant of Venice by William Shakespeare.
+Debut production: The Merchant of Venice by William Shakespeare — staged with a cast representing 11 nationalities.

 Curtain call from ACT’s debut production, The Merchant of Venice (2016)